 Email Addresses for the Office of the Registrar at each FRCC campus:

 What Happens Next?

 Once we have your application, transfer request, and official transcripts, we’ll email you a Transfer Credit Evaluation.
 This will tell you what will (and what won’t) transfer into FRCC.

 Once you have your evaluation, it’s a good idea to meet with your academic advisor to figure out how your transfer credits factor into your program and plans.

 Which Credits Will Transfer?

 If you earned a C or higher in a relevant college-level course at a regionally accredited college or university, your credits are probably eligible for transfer.

-Keep in mind that transfer credits may not apply to your specific degree or program and if you’re an Applied Science student, you should contact your faculty advisor or instructional department chair to talk about course substitutions and waivers.
+- If you’re an Applied Science student, contact your faculty advisor or instructional department chair to talk about course substitutions and waivers.